hailhan/ABM_SP25/A2/README.md

-# Midterm Assignment 2: Final Project Proof of Concept
+# Final Project
-For this assignment, I propose a model to answer the question: *how does the source of health information influence the adoption of health behavior?*
+For this project, I propose a model to answer the question: *how does the source of health information influence the adoption of health behavior?*

 ### Contents